-Each plan has an excess amount that is deducted from the first eligible claim for each condition being treated.
-The amount varies depending on the plan (as seen below) and is charged per condition per policy year.
-The cost for each plan is dependent on the type and breed of the pet to be insured, but they do offer free quotes on their website so you can know what you’re getting into before purchasing.
-The plans are designed for coverage for puppies or kittens as young as 8weeks, and they will not commence coverage for pets past their 9th birthday, except for the Accident Plan, which has no age limit.
-If you are a multi-pet household they do offer a discount of 10% off for any additional pet that you get insured.
+The cost for each plan is dependent on the type and breed of the pet you want to insure, but they do offer free quotes on their website so you’ll know what you’re getting into before purchasing.
+The plans are designed for puppies or kittens as young as 8 weeks, and they will not commence coverage for pets past their 9th birthday, except for the Accident Plan, which has no age limit.
+If you are a multi-pet household they do offer a discount of 10% off for insuring more than one pet.

 Be sure to compare pet insurance polices before you buy, and review Bow Wow Meow’s product disclosure statement.